 Since the revolution of 17 February 2011, the German Government has been supporting the country in its transition to democracy.
 Libya faced a fresh start following the overthrow of Muammar Gaddafi’s regime.
 The previous 42 years of dictatorship had been marked by repression, a lack of institutional transparency and international isolation.
 The fighting in 2011 left Libyan society deeply scarred.
 Repeated clashes, most recently between armed groups from the eastern and western parts of the country between April 2019 and June 2020, further deepened social divides and polarised the political landscape.

 In September 2019, the German Government launched an international diplomatic initiative in the form of the Berlin Process with a view to supporting United Nations peace efforts.
 This ultimately led to the Berlin Conference on Libya in January 2020.
-Working together with the international community (the European Union and the United Nations), Germany is assisting Libya with the peace process, as well as helping it rebuild democratic institutions and implement political and economic reforms.
+Working together with the international community (EU, UN), Germany is assisting Libya with the peace process, as well as helping it rebuild democratic institutions and implement political and economic reforms.

 Since the Berlin Conference held on 19 January 2020, considerable progress has been made on the stabilisation process.
 A ceasefire agreement was signed on 23 October 2020.
-The agreement provides for a withdrawal of military forces and heavy weapons from central Libya, the demobilisation of armed groups and the complete departure of foreign fighters and mercenaries within 90 days.
+The agreement provides for a withdrawal of military forces and heavy weapons from central Libya, the demobilisation of armed groups and the complete withdrawal of foreign fighters and mercenaries.

 The Libyan Political Dialogue Forum created at the Berlin Conference elected the interim unity government led by Prime Minister Dbeibah on 5 February 2021; the government was subsequently endorsed by the Libyan House of Representatives.
 This is the first peaceful transfer of power in Libya since 2012.
 After seven years of division, this clears the way for a reunification of Libyan institutions.

-Since July 2014, the German Embassy in Tripoli has been relocated to Tunis for security reasons.
+Since July 2014, the German Embassy in Tripoli has been temporarily relocated to Tunis for security reasons.